 People with CVID, a primary immunodeficiency disorder (PI), may experience long periods of improvement with treatment.
 Immunoglobulin replacement therapy restores the deficient antibody- producing cells in the body.
 This therapy may allow people to fight infection and live normally, with the exception of having regular treatment.
 Some people, however, do experience a shorter life.

-- Q What is erythema multiforme?
+- Q How is neutropenia diagnosed?